 When posting work, always follow the publisher's guidelines.

-Subject or Course Guides are a great place to go to find out about a subject (If this is the subject you seek, you are already here!).
+Subject or Course Guides are a great place to go to find out about a subject.

 Use the databases directly for in-depth research on a topic.
-If you know exactly what book (or DVD, etc.) that you want, use the catalog directly.
+If you know exactly what book, DVD, etc. that you want, use the UA Libraries Catalog directly.

 *Images provided by Microsoft Clip Art

-Need a SPECIFIC Article that Can't be Accessed Electronically and is Not in Our Library?
+Need a Specific Article that Can't be Downloaded and is not in our Library?
 Try

 Use databases on the Articles & Books using Databases Tab.
-Use the descriptions to find the databases closest related to your topic and that contain articles.Where should I start?
-Try the following
+Use the descriptions to find the databases that contain articles that are most closely related to your topic.Where should I start?
+Try

 There are Springboard Modules in the Learning Repository containing links to Library tutorials on our Web site: